IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

 ## Evaluation

-to evaluate saved models with evaluate.py and then select the model with the highest PSNR.
+To evaluate saved models with evaluate.py and then select the model with the highest PSNR.
 For example,

         python evaluate.py >>./train_log/FILE_NAME.log 2>&1